ic-myXMB/Bootstrap-5-Basic_Image-Uploads_PHP_Mysql/README.md

 Notice: This project is submitted and shared "AS IS" in the hopes that folks may find it of some use and hopefully see it as a starting point to continue on with further and improve upon.

+Description:

+Simple 100px by 100px user avatar image upload in php and mysqli with Bootstrap 5 basic examples.

 Previews:

 https://github.com/ic-myXMB/Bootstrap-5-Basic_Image-Uploads_PHP_Mysql/tree/main/BS5-Basic-User-Image-Upload/Previews